 Pricing for monitoring starts at $19.99 per month, or you get a slight discount if you pay the annual fee of $215.00.

 Keep in mind that Scout equipment is not compatible with SmartThings, this is simply a way to add their service to your SmartThings equipment.

 Finally, if you want to use ADT for monitoring, you will need an ADT hub.
 While you can add your Smartthings sensors to the ADT hub, ADT will not monitor them.

-ADT is One of our Top Picks for 2019
+ADT is Our Top Pick for 2019

 Available Nationwide · All-Inclusive Monitoring · 6-Month Guarantee

 On a related note, Konnected and Noonlight add a lot of security value to SmartThings.

 Konnected is a device that allows you to connect your existing wired sensors to SmartThings for monitoring.
 This includes old ADT, Honeywell, Ademco, DSC, and Brinx equipment.